dgdzd/symaths/README.md

 ## How it works

 The engine maintains a population of expression trees.
-Each tree is a mathematical formula built from constants, variables, and operators (unary and binary) .
+Each tree is a mathematical formula built from constants, variables, and operators (unary, binary, trinary and nary) .
 Over successive generations, trees are selected, crossed over, mutated, and pruned to minimize the error on the target dataset.
 It features a built-in CMA-ES algorithm in order to optimize constants.